-So without further ado, here are four shows every FTM podcast fan should have in their playlist queue...
+So without further ado, here are five shows every FTM podcast fan should have in their playlist queue...

-Next up Kameron Trumbo, host of Trans S.W.A.G. is relatively new the world of podcasting, but what we're seeing already has great promise.
-The S.W.A.G in the show's title stands for "Show With Awesome Guys" and thus far the podcast is living up to its name.
+The S.W.A.G in the show's title stands for "Show With Awesome Guys" and the show absolutely lived up to its name.
 In the first season, Kameron talks mostly of his own journey with his transition - how he came out, his road to chest surgery etc. For season two, Kam broadens the scope a bit and brings on other transguys to talk about their experiences.

 More than anything, Kameron's enthusiasm and positive energy are what make this show so good.
 He also has that rare knack of asking the right questions to bring out the most interesting stories from his guests.
 Kam started his podcast because podcasts from other transguys helped him on his personal journey and thought his unique story as a guy transitioning later in life had the potential of helping others.
 Now Kam is helping other transguys in more ways than one.
 The show hosts regular giveaways and uses the proceeds from merchandise sold at transswagstore.com to help transguys who cannot afford packers and binders.

 Once I found this podcast, I was so bummed to discover that they don't regularly record new shows.
-However, Gender Blender still earns a spot in the top because the voices the podcast highlights are voices that need to be heard.
+However, Gender Blender is worth checking out because the voices the podcast highlights are voices that need to be heard.
 It's the only show I've found that regularly features trans and gender non-conforming folks of color and the conversations are both rich and powerful.
 The episode in which host Tai Jacob interviews filmmaker and intersex activist, Pidgeon Pagonis, was no exception.
 In this episode - which can be listened to here - Pidgeon talks about the medical industrial complex's treatment of intersex people and the place of intersex folks in the LGBTQI umbrella.
 There's also a brief, but mind-expanding segment with Dr. Cary Costello, intersex trans man and Associate Professor at the University of Milwaukee.
 Learning about the term "ipso gender" alone made this podcast a worthwhile listen.
 (Trigger Warning: this episode also contains talk of violence, nonconsensual medically unnecessary surgeries, trauma, and suicide).